 Flight Performance and Battery Life

-- Wind Resistance: Drones with more powerful motors can handle higher wind speeds, which is crucial for capturing stable footage, especially in coastal or mountainous areas.
+- Wind Resistance: Drones with powerful motors handle higher wind speeds, crucial for stable footage in challenging environments like coastal or mountainous areas.

 Intelligent Flight Modes